De Facto in WA: Your Legal Rights & Obligations

 Changing attitudes towards marriage

-Many couples now view cohabitation as a viable alternative to marriage, offering similar benefits without the formal commitment or legal obligations.
+Many couples now see cohabitation as a viable alternative to marriage, with similar benefits without the formal commitment or legal obligations.

 Financial considerations

-Cohabitation can be a more affordable option for couples, allowing them to share living expenses and build financial stability before considering marriage.
+Cohabitation can be a more affordable option for couples, so they can share living expenses and build financial stability before considering marriage.

 Desire for flexibility

-Some couples may choose cohabitation as a way to test their compatibility before making a long-term commitment, or to maintain a sense of independence within their relationship.
+Some couples may choose cohabitation as a way to test their compatibility before making a long-term commitment, or to have independence within their relationship.

 Increased acceptance

-As cohabitation has become more common, societal attitudes towards relationships have shifted, with less stigma attached to living together outside of marriage.
+As cohabitation has become more common, social attitudes towards relationships have changed, with less stigma attached to living together outside of marriage.

 Defining De Facto Relationship & Cohabitation in Western Australia